gmboowa/annotate_variants.py/README.md

-# Annotate Variants with Gene Information
+# Annotate variants with gene information

 `annotate_variants.py` is a Python script that annotates a VCF file with gene information from a GenBank reference file.
 It matches variant positions to known genes and adds two extra columns: **Gene_ID**, indicating the corresponding gene or labeling it as Intergenic, and **Variant_Effect**, describing the variant’s functional context (e.g., Coding, Intergenic).